artsy/artsy.github.io/_posts/2018-10-23-artsy-auth.md

 [JSON Web Tokens (JWTs)](https://jwt.io/introduction/), and the difference is how the token you're looking at is generated.

+User authentication happens at login - when the user provides their credentials to our server, our server confirms that they are who they claim to be and then generates a cryptographically signed token that encodes a few facts about that user.

-During user authentication, on login the user receives a token which explicitly grants their user account permission to use a specific application.
-For app authentication you'll create the token in advance and simply share it with whatever application you want to grant access to.
+App authentication, by contrast, all gets done in advance.
+We create the token manually, and share it with whatever application we want to grant access to.

 In this document we'll first develop an understanding of what OAuth is and how it works.
 Then we'll examine the tokens we're using to get a better sense of what kind of information we have to work with.
 Finally, we'll go into